rcverbru/rcverbru.github.io/_pages/cv.md

 __Michigan Technological University__

-- Aug 2021 – May 2025: BS in Robotics Engineering
+- August 2021 – August 2025: BS in Robotics Engineering
+- August 2025 – May 2027: MS in Electrical and Computer Engineering

 ## Experience